mehmetaliakbay/CovidDataVisualizer/README.md

 This project automatically get the daily data on the coronavirus pandemic (COVID-19) provided by the European Centre for Disease Prevention and Control (ECDC).
-I use EU Open Data Portal COVID-19 Coronavirus dataset (https://opendata.ecdc.europa.eu/covid19/casedistribution/xml/) which is updated daily.
+I used the EU Open Data Portal COVID-19 Coronavirus dataset (https://opendata.ecdc.europa.eu/covid19/casedistribution/xml/) which is updated daily.